-Seven of Arsene Wenger’s most forgettable signings at Arsenal
+7 of Arsene Wenger’s most forgettable signings as Arsenal boss

 Arsene Wenger became renowned at Arsenal for unearthing gems – but not every punt he took paid off.

 Wenger turned unknown youngsters like Nicolas Anelka and Kolo Toure into world-class talents during his near-22 years in charge in north London, but not everything he touched turned to gold.

 And as well as the more high-profile failures, there are also some players you could be forgiven for forgetting ever existed, let alone were signed by Wenger for Arsenal.

 “With Bischoff moving to Arsenal, Wenger has yet again signed an unknown youngster who might well become someone we rave about in the future,” noted Bleacher Report upon Bischoff’s arrival at Arsenal in the summer of 2008.

 The warning signs were there for all to see when Bischoff’s transfer from Werder Bremen was delayed while the midfielder proved his fitness after two groin operations.
 Wenger himself admitted: “It is a gamble on his talent.”